anoshenko/rui/README.md

 	})

 In this example, view1 occupies columns 1 and 2 in row 0, and view1 occupies rows 0, 1, and 2 in column 0.

+### "grid-auto-flow"

+If the "row" and "column" properties are not set for child Views, then the automatic View placement algorithm is used.
+There are four variants of this algorithm.
+The variant to use is specified using the "grid-auto-flow" int property.
+The "grid-auto-flow" property can take the following values:

+* RowAutoFlow (0) (text name "row") - Views are placed by filling each row in turn, adding new columns as necessary;

+* ColumnAutoFlow (1) (text name "colunm") - Views are placed by filling each column in turn, adding new columns as necessary;

+* RowDenseAutoFlow (2) (text name "row-dense") - Views are placed by filling each row, adding new rows as necessary.
+"dense" packing algorithm attempts to fill in holes earlier in the grid, if smaller items come up later.
+This may cause views to appear out-of-order, when doing so would fill in holes left by larger views.

+* ColumnDenseAutoFlow (3) (text name "column-dense") - Views are placed by filling each column, adding new columns as necessary.
+"dense" packing algorithm attempts to fill in holes earlier in the grid, if smaller items come up later.
+This may cause views to appear out-of-order, when doing so would fill in holes left by larger views.

 ### "cell-width" and "cell-height" properties